 Thanks to all who supported this initiative - unfortunately there just weren't enough of you!

 Parish Council Meetings

-The agenda for the meeting to be held on the 2nd December and the minutes of the meeting held on the 4th November can be found by following the Parish Council link in the left hand column of this page.
+The agenda for the meeting held on the 9th January and the draft minutes of the meeting held on the 9th January can be found by following the Parish Council link in the left hand column of this page.